 All three countries are part of Schengen and hence, you will need to apply for multiple entry Schengen visa.

 AN OVERVIEW OF THE TRIP

 Below is the complete itinerary of our trip.
-The details for each location can be found under their own navigation pages.
+Details for each location can be found under their own navigation pages.

 Day 1: Land in Frankfurt and drive to Monschau